eddayyy/WeatherFul-Bot/README.md

    - Upload the zipped deployment package to Amazon S3 (Amazon Simple Storage Service).
    - Once uploaded, link the deployment package to the AWS Lambda Function to complete the deployment process.
 2. **Environment Variables**: Necessary environment variables like API keys and other configurations are set within the Lambda function settings.
-3. **Event Sources**: Scheduled events are set up using Amazon EventBridge to trigger the Lambda function every hour, every morning at 6 AM PST, and every Sunday at 12 PM PST.
+3. **Event Sources**: Scheduled events are set up using Amazon EventBridge to trigger the Lambda function every other hour, every morning at 6 AM PST, and every Sunday at 12 PM PST.

 ## Usage